Test and update an AppLocker policy

 By using the Audit only enforcement setting, you can ensure that the AppLocker rules that you have created are properly configured for your organization.
 This setting can be enabled on the Enforcement tab of the AppLocker Properties dialog box.
 For the procedure to do this, see Configure an AppLocker policy for audit only.

 Step 2: Configure the Application Identity service to start automatically

 Because AppLocker uses the Application Identity service to verify the attributes of a file, you must configure it to start automatically in any one GPO that applies AppLocker rules.
 For the procedure to do this, see Configure the Application Identity Service.
 For AppLocker policies that are not managed by a GPO, you must ensure that the service is running on each PC in order for the policies to be applied.

 Step 3: Test the policy

-The Test-AppLockerPolicy Windows PowerShell cmdlet can be used to determine whether any of the rules in your rule collection will be blocked on your reference computers.
-For the procedure to do this, see Test an AppLocker Policy by Using Test-AppLockerPolicy.
+The Test-AppLockerPolicy Windows PowerShell cmdlet can be used to determine whether any of the rules in your rule collection will be blocked on your reference PCs.
+For the procedure to do this, see Test an AppLocker policy by using Test-AppLockerPolicy.